fpereiracalvo/fjv-modules/Documentation/ModuleInterfaces.md

 - IDefaultModule
 - IDefaultModuleAsync

 This interfaces define the most basic method for the modules.
-This method allow us execute any business what we will need, perhaps initilization of the module before execute the options or execute some an action.
+This method allow us execute any business what we will need, perhaps initilization of the module before execute the options or execute some an action directly.

 The IDefaultModuleAsync define LoadAsync method for asynchronous execution.